Dongfeng Rich: First generation

 Dongfeng Rich first generation facelift rear.

 Second generation

 The second generation Rich pickup is also based on the same Nissan platform as the first generation Rich with the powertrain also being carried over, and was later rebadged as a Peugeot in some markets.
 The second generation Rich was launched in December 2014 with the front and rear end of the truck completely restyled and the interior updated.
 An update was launched in March 2017 to fulfill the National V emissions standard.
-The update features a powertrain with a 2.5-liter turbo diesel engine developing 140 hp and 305N·m of torque, which is 24 hp more and 25N·m more than the original version.
+The update features a powertrain with a 2.5-liter turbo diesel engine developing 140 hp and 305 Nm of torque, which is 24 hp more and 25 Nm more than the original version.
 The transmission is a 6-speed manual gearbox and both 2-wheel drive and 4-wheel drive variants are available.